RiceTheDev/Calculator/README.md

 simple console calculator, made in python

-is my first public code in python!
+is my first calculator in python!